Post with 3 notes

 Question with 4 notes

-scarsoftheshatteredsky asked: Dude congratulations on the top 8 appearance.
+scarsoftheshatteredsky said: Dude congratulations on the top 8 appearance.
 I think the advice of thinking before we press okay is a huge deal and applies to a lot of aspects of our gameplay that people don't often think about.
 I'm glad you made it pay off!

 Thanks so much!
 It feels really special.
 If someone would have told me that I actually would have cared more about the Top 8 than I would about the prize money, I’d tell them they were crazy.
 But after winning, it just feels special to have done it.
 It was a great day.